Cheese Kamaboko: Japanese Fish Cake with Cheese Bits

-Have you ever heard of Kamaboko?
+Have you ever heard of “Kamaboko (かまぼこ)”?

-“Kamaboko (かまぼこ)” is a traditional Japanese food with about 900 years of history.
-It is a steamed or baked fish cake made with whitefishes like cod, shark, lizard fish, and wrasse, sugar, salt, Mirin sweet cooking rice wine, and egg white.
+Kamaboko is a traditional Japanese food with about 900 years of history.
+It is a steamed or baked fish cake made with whitefish meat, sugar, salt, Mirin sweet cooking rice wine, and egg white.

-Cheese Kamaboko Fish Cake (Chiikama)
+Cheese Kamaboko (Chiikama)

-Among various types of Kamaboko products, today, flavored Kamaboko is especially popular.
+Among various types of Kamaboko products, today flavored Kamaboko is especially popular.
 This type is usually formed into a stick shape without using a small wooden plate.

 When we Japanese think of flavored Kamaboko, that reminds many of us of Cheese Kamaboko.
-As the product name indicates, it is a cheese-flavored, cheese-bits-embedded Kamaboko fish cake.
+As the name indicates, it is a cheese-flavored, cheese-bits-embedded Kamaboko fish cake.

 Natori Cheese Kamaboko

 Actually, I have Cheese Kamaboko fish cake now.
 The product shown above is Cheese Kamaboko from “Natori (なとり)”, a Japanese food company well-known for Cheese Tara fish cheese snacks.

 In addition to Natori, there is one more Japanese food company well-recognized for its Cheese Kamaboko.
 That is “Maruzen (丸善)” whose Cheese Kamaboko is dubbed “Chiikama (チーかま)”.

 What I purchased this time from Natori contains 4 sticks of Cheese Kamaboko fish cake in the package, each of which is individually wrapped in a wrap film for food packaging.